Tech-at-DU/Magic-8Ball-Swift4/P2-New-Project/content.md

 > [action]
 Click the _Stop_ button to terminate the running instance of your app on the simulator.
 For future reference, the keyboard shortcut command-.
 (CMD-.) will stop your app.

+You'll see that the simulator will stop running your app.

+# Progress So Far

 At this point, you've created your first Xcode project and run the empty new project in the simulator.
 As we move forward, we'll keep running our app on the simulator to check that our project is working as expected.